DAT-tool/developer-automation-tool/README.md

-# KAT - Kimia Automation Tool (*V 0.3*)
+# DAT - Developer Automation Tool (*V 0.1*)

-KAT is a simple IT automation system.
+DAT is a simple IT automation system for developers.
 It handles configuration management and application deployment.
-KAT makes complex changes like zero-downtime rolling updates with load balancers easy. you can add custom modules to KAT and you LOVE it because you can write play scripts in typescript and compile it to json!
+DAT can be run dependencies of your script. you can add multiple scripts and load them to main play script. and you LOVE it because you can write play scripts in typescript :)

 ## Design Principles

 - Have an extremely simple setup process with a minimal learning curve.
-- be agentless by leveraging the existing SSH daemon.
-- using json for describe play scripts
 - Allow module development
 - using typescript for generate play scripts
+- Providing useful libraries for helping

-## Available modules
+## Available libraries

-- [x] cmd: run a command on remote hosts
-- [x] watch: watch on a local directory changes
-- [ ] git: run git commands on remote hosts
+- [ ] git: run git commands
-- [ ] apt: run apt-get commands on remote debian-based hosts
+- [x] apt: run apt-get commands
-- [x] if: can use condition for more control on tasks nad outputs of them
-- [x] regex: can search and find on outputs of tasks with regex and decide
-- [ ] scp: upload files and directories with SFTP to remote hosts
-- [ ] docker: run docker commands on remote hosts
+- [x] input: get types of input link select or text from user
+- [x] log: print output as different statuses
+- [x] os: provide useful functions
+- [x] play: for playing other scripts

 ## get-started

-just install with npm: `npm i kat-tool -g`
+just install with npm: `npm i dat-tool -g`

 ## hello world! sample

-- `kat make first_play`
+- `dat make first_play`
 - `cd first_play`
-- `kat compile`
-- `kat play`
+- `dat play`

 ## Roadmap

-- you need two files:
+- you need one file:
-  - hosts.json: list of remote hosts information (for ssh connection)
-  - play.json: a play script that run on specific remote hosts or all of them
+  - play.ts: a play script that run your commands on typescript
-- you can create play.json by your self. but can use typescript (for now!) to generate it!
-- also you can define your hosts in typescript!
-- every module has a header in ts, that help you to create a play script on typescript as type-safe and developer-friendly :)

 ## Authors

-KAT was created by madkne.
+DAT was created by madkne.

 ## License
 GNU General Public License v3.0 or later